pzerger/supplemental/PMP/agile-terms.md

 A siloed organization is one where different departments or groups do not share information or collaborate effectively with each other.

 Importance: Recognizing and breaking down silos is often crucial for successful Agile adoption and effective cross-functional collaboration.

-This completes the full list of Agile project management terms, grouped into meaningful categories with their explanations and importance.